Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/samples/Sample1_HelloWorld.md

-# Create client, publish and subscribe group messages
+# Create clients, publish and subscribe to group messages

 This sample demonstrates the basic usage of Azure Web PubSub service, with the goal of quickly allowing you to publish to groups and subscribe to messages from groups.
 To accomplish this, the `WebPubSubClient` will be introduced, along with some of the core concepts of Azure Web PubSub service.

 ## Create the clients

-Client uses a Client Access URL to connect and authenticate with the service.
+A Client uses a Client Access URL to connect and authenticate with the service.
 The Uri follow the patten as `wss://<service_name>.webpubsub.azure.com/client/hubs/<hub_name>?access_token=<token>`.
-The client has some different ways to get Client Access URL.
+There're multiple ways to get a Client Access URL.
 As a quick start, you can copy and paste from Azure Portal, and for production, you usually need a negotiation server to generate the Uri.

 ### Use Client Access URL from Azure Portal